-Based on the self-assessment of its members, one member of the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft possesses expertise in the field of financial reporting and the Chairperson of the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft is the other member possessing expertise in the field of financial statements auditing within the meaning of and in accordance with the regulations of Section 107 (4) sentence 3 in conjunction with Section 100 (5) AktG and the correspondingly identical Principle 15 of the GCGC in the version dated April 28, 2022.
-However, the more detailed Recommendations D.3 sentences 1 to 3 of the GCGC in the version dated April 28, 2022, according to which financial reporting also refers to sustainability reports and financial statements auditing also refers to the auditing of such reports and therefore the required expertise must also cover these areas, are not followed insofar as the Chairperson of the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft currently does not possess expertise in the field of auditing sustainability reports.
+Based on the same self-assessment, moreover, the Chairperson and the same member of the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft each possess expertise in the field of financial statements auditing within the meaning of and in accordance with the regulations of Section 107 (4) sentence 3 in conjunction with Section 100 (5) AktG and the correspondingly identical Principle 15 of the GCGC in the version dated April 28, 2022.
+However, the more detailed Recommendations D.3 sentences 1 and 3 in conjunction with the clarification in D.3 sentence 2 of the GCGC in the version dated April 28, 2022, according to which financial statements auditing also refers to the auditing of sustainability reports and therefore the expertise in the field of financial statements auditing must also cover the auditing of sustainability reports, are not followed insofar as the other member, but not currently also the Chairperson of the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft possesses expertise in the field of auditing sustainability reports.

-Although Berentzen-Gruppe Aktiengesellschaft has issued a Sustainability Report already since 2017, it was and is not required by the currently relevant regulations of Sections 289b, 315b HGB to issue the (Group) Non-Financial Declaration to which reference is made in the aforementioned Recommendations of the German Corporate Governance Code, so that the Sustainability Report is issued voluntarily.
-Accordingly, neither Berentzen-Gruppe Aktiengesellschaft pursuant to Section 317 (2) sentence 4 HGB nor the Supervisory Board or the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft pursuant to Sections 170 (1) sentence 3, 171 (1) sentence 4, 111 (2) sentence 4 AktG was or is currently required by law to audit the Sustainability Report.
+Although Berentzen-Gruppe Aktiengesellschaft has issued a sustainability report already since 2017, it was and is not required by the currently relevant regulations of Sections 289b, 315b HGB to issue the (Group) Non-Financial Declaration to which reference is made in the aforementioned Recommendations of the German Corporate Governance Code, so that the sustainability report is issued voluntarily.
+Accordingly, neither Berentzen-Gruppe Aktiengesellschaft pursuant to Section 317 (2) sentence 4 HGB nor the Supervisory Board or the Finance and Audit Committee of the Supervisory Board of Berentzen-Gruppe Aktiengesellschaft pursuant to Sections 170 (1) sentence 3, 171 (1) sentence 4, 111 (2) sentence 4 AktG was or is currently required by law to audit the sustainability report.

-Contrary to Recommendation G.12 of the version of the GCGC dated April 28, 2022, the contracts of Executive Board members stipulate that severance payments are to be disbursed on a short-term basis if a special right of termination agreed therein is exercised.
+(1.2) Contrary to Recommendation G.12 of the version of the GCGC dated April 28, 2022, the contracts of Executive Board members stipulate that severance payments are to be disbursed on a short-term basis if a special right of termination agreed therein is exercised.